Research Registration Page (Already have a research mentor)

 Chemistry students are continually exposed to investigative research beginning with their earliest encounters with faculty.
 Students quickly recognize that participation in undergraduate research is one of the most attractive features of choosing to major in chemistry.
 It is within this environment that teaching and research become inextricably linked.
 Undergraduate research provides innumerable teaching opportunities which not only benefit the students, but also the faculty.
 The commitment to undergraduate education by faculty encourages the frequent exchange of ideas between research groups and formal coursework.
 A range of experience and information must be applied when designing experiments, evaluating results, and solving research problems.
 This experience unquestionably translates into better teaching in both the lab and the classroom.

 Undergraduate participation in research is a requirement of the chemistry department’s ACS-approved curriculum.
 Students who meet expectations may begin their research as early as the second semester of their freshman year.
-A broad spectrum of research programs exist within the department in all subdivisions of chemistry, including biochemistry, environmental, analytical, physical, inorganic, organic chemistry, and computational chemistry.
-Chemistry faculty support these research efforts by obtaining external funding to support this work including the addition of moderninstrumentation.
-For the 2009-2010 academic year, the UCA Chemistry Department had 59 students enrolled in a research laboratory experience with 140 students declared as chemistry majors.
+A broad spectrum of research programs exist within the department in all subdivisions of chemistry.
+This includes biochemistry, environmental, analytical, physical, inorganic, organic, and computational chemistry.
+Chemistry faculty support these research efforts by obtaining external funding to support this work including the addition of modern instrumentation.

 The department of chemistry is actively engaged with the broader scientific community.
 Chemistry faculty and students disseminate their research findings through presentations at national or regional conferences and publications in peer-reviewed journals (most with undergraduate co-authors).
 Three chemistry faculty were responsible for organizing the undergraduate program at the 2008 Southwest Regional Meeting (SWRM) of the American Chemical Society in which undergraduate research from across the region was highlighted in a total of 121 papers presented in three oral symposia and two poster sessions.